The new commute: A case of the manic Tuesdays

 We’ve seen that miles-driven returned to pre-pandemic levels for a few months now.
 But, driving just as much doesn’t mean driving in the same way.
-Today’s commute doesn’t look like the classic 9-5 that we once knew, and the way people commute will continue to change.
+Today’s commute doesn’t look like the classic nine to five that we once knew, and the way people commute will continue to change.

 The return to office has major implications for traffic patterns and much more.
 Don’t be confused by recent headlines of companies pushing for the traditional work-from-office model.
 There will be just as many companies adopting more flexible structures as employees have proven a desire and ability to function remotely.